mvelazc0/BadZure/README.md

 ### Initial Access

 BadZure facilitates initial access by simulating account takover vectors such as password attacks and token theft.
 It achieves this through the assignment of a password (randomly generated or user-defined) or by supplying principal JWT access tokens.
-These credentials or tokens are then presented in the output, enabling users to step into the shoes of an attacker who has already gained access to an account.
+To support testing strategies such as password spraying, BadZure also automatically generates a 'users.txt' file containing the usernames of the created accounts.
+The credentials or tokens, made available in the output, enable users to step into the shoes of an attacker who is targeting an Azure AD tenant.

 ### Privilege Escalation